-Essentially, what we are trying to say here is that you can find an automatic espresso machine or a manual espresso machine as you need, so take a moment to think about what kind of control you want over the espresso you enjoy.
-The trick with more adjustable settings is that it definitely takes some time to find the sweet spot for your “perfect” brew, you will just have to drink a lot of espresso in pursuit–what a challenge, especially if you’re using higher end models!
+Essentially, what we are trying to say here is that you can find an automatic espresso machine or a manual espresso machine as you need.
+So take a moment to think about what kind of control you want over the espresso you enjoy.
+The trick with more adjustable settings is that it definitely takes some time to find the sweet spot for your “perfect” brew.
+You’ll just have to drink a lot of espresso in pursuit.
+What a challenge.
+Especially if you’re using higher end models!

 The 3 Best Espresso Machines Under $500

 The DeLonghi Dedica is a superbly programmable espresso machine that delivers professional quality espresso in a package perfectly suited to a home kitchen.
-This sleek espresso machine is just 6 inches wide, a great fit for even the most crowded counter top.
+This sleek espresso machine is just six inches wide, a great fit for even the most crowded counter top.

 The thermoblock water heating system is incredibly fast, the machine can be ready for brewing in under 40 seconds.
 It is also a fast and powerful brewer, with a 15-bar Italian pump.
 The machine is equipped with a cup warmer, descaling alarm for regular maintenance, and has an energy-saving standby mode, so you can enjoy your first of several espressos of the day without wasting electricity.